adammiller1/architecture-center/docs/anti-patterns/busy-front-end/index.md

 You can perform the following steps to help identify this problem:

 1. Perform process monitoring of the production system, to identify points when response times slow down.
-2. Examine the telemetry data captured at these points to determine the mix of operations being performed and the resources being utilized.
+2. Examine the telemetry data captured at these points to determine the mix of operations being performed and the resources being used.
 Find any correlations between poor response times and the volumes and combinations of operations that were happening at those times.
 3. Perform load testing of each possible operation to identify which operations are consuming resources and starving other operations.
 4. Review the source code for those operations to determine why they might cause excessive resource consumption.